-These are the circumstances under which Swansea Council cannot consider co-production:
+These are the circumstances under which Swansea Council should consider whether a different approach is more appropriate, or if co-production needs to happen at a later stage in the process.

-When the timeframe is insufficient to build and nurture relationships.
-The coproduction process needs flexibility to 'move at the speed of trust'.
+- When the timeframe is insufficient to build and nurture relationships.
+The co-production process needs flexibility to 'move at the speed of trust'.
 This includes relationships between everyone in the co-production group.
 In an ideal scenario, any deadlines are flexible to make time for relationships and trust to grow.
 Any deadlines should be flexible in order to allow time for relationships and trust to develop.
 If this is not possible and existing deadlines must be met (for example deadlines set by statutory responsibilities or funders), these deadlines should be months rather than weeks away.
-Consultation or participation would be more appropriate approaches if there is insufficient time to build and nurture relationships.

-- If it is required by law to consult.
+Consultation or participation would be more appropriate approaches if there is insufficient time to build and nurture relationships. - If it is required by law to consult.
 Where there is a statutory obligation to consult, consultation should be used.
 However, it is still possible to consider co-productive approaches and values when conducting the consultation process.
-Any new ideas sparked and new relationships built through consultation could act as a starting point for co-production. - When decisions must be made very quickly (e.g. in an emergency or crisis situation).
-If the council does not have the necessary arrangements in place to coproduce in these types of scenarios, information sharing is often the best engagement approach.
+Any new ideas sparked and new relationships built through consultation could act as a starting point for co-production.

+• When decisions must be made very quickly (for example in an emergency or crisis situation).
+If the council does not have the necessary arrangements in place to co-produce in these types of scenarios, information sharing and rapid consultation is often the best engagement approach.